 These nutrient-rich waters attract life in abundance and 24 species of dolphins and whales can be found here.
 Sperm whales are resident, whilst blue whales pass through every year on their 10,000km migration to breeding grounds further north.
 Other species include melon-headed whales, pilot whales, spinner dolphins, Risso’s dolphins and more.
 We have even seen mating turtles and breaching mola-molas whilst out on the boat!

-Dolphins, Pilot Whales and Melon-Headed are encountered in large pods, and we will try to get in the water with them as well.
-Although skittish there is a good chance you will have a couple close encounters.
+Dolphins, pilot whales and other marine mammals can also be encountered in small, large or gigantic pods, and we will try to get in the water with them as well.
+Although skittish there is a good chance you will have close encounters.

-Check out the Bertie SZ TV episode on the blue whales.
+Check out Bertie's SZ TV episode on the blue whales of Timor Leste.

-Check out the Bertie SZ TV episode on the encoutnering the mighty sperm whales.
+Check out the SZ TV episode on Bertie encountering the mighty sperm whales.

-Hosted by Bertie and our local experts we will all work hard to get the wildlife experiences.
+Hosted by Aaron Gekoski we will all work hard to get the wildlife experiences.
 However please note whale encounters are notoriously difficult (everywhere in the world), we will spend a lot of time searching them.
 While seeing them often from the surface is mostly guaranteed, but getting in water close enough for detail is a challenge.

 Also it has to be noted this is an exploratory trip for Insider Divers, so bear with us when we adjust the itinerary for optimal outcome.

-The dates are perfect in the middle of the Blue Whale migration, it is the best opportunity to get in the water with the,.
-All other animals are living in the Strait, so you can technically encounter them all-year round.
+The dates are perfect in the middle of the Blue Whale migration - we have secured the best two weeks historically, it is the best opportunity to get in the water with the whales.
+All other animals are native to the Strait, so you can encounter them all-year round as long as they are in the area.